AlistairLR112/EnglandCrimeAssociations/README.md

 ## Cleaning the Data
+The data is not in the format we need in order to infer association rules.

 ```python
 # The month column in the data is actually a Year-Month, here we will split that on the - delimiter and create a Year and Month_of_Year Column